Shreykhanna/marvel-app/README.md

  Link : http://marvelapp-env.s93rkkku7z.ap-southeast-2.elasticbeanstalk.com

-2)Follow the below written steps to run the web app :
+2)Run the clone command to pull the code in your local directory.
+Navigate to the project folder follow steps written below :

 ## Available Scripts